pucrs-constrsw-2025-1/oauth/README.md

         - [ ] lastName
         - [ ] email
         - [ ] enabled
-- Get user endpoint
+- Get user endpoint (Henrique)
     - [ ] Ensure that it returns a JSON object with the id, username, firstName, lastName, and enabled fields
     - [ ] Ensure that it returns 400 on a bad request
     - [ ] Ensure that it returns 401 if the access token is invalid
     - [ ] Ensure that it returns 403 if the access token doesn't have the necessary scopes (not admin)
     - [ ] Ensure that it returns 404 if the user doesn't exist
-- Update user endpoint
+- Update user endpoint (Henrique)
     - [ ] Ensure that it receives a JSON object with the id, username, firstName, lastName, and enabled fields
     - [ ] Ensure that it returns 400 on a bad request
     - [ ] Ensure that it returns 401 if the access token is invalid
     - [ ] Ensure that it returns 403 if the access token doesn't have the necessary scopes (not admin)
     - [ ] Ensure that it returns 404 if the user doesn't exist
     - [ ] Ensure that it updates the user's fields
-- Update user password endpoint
+- Update user password endpoint (Leonardo)
     - [ ] Ensure that it receives a JSON object with the newPassword field
     - [ ] Ensure that it returns 400 on a bad request
     - [ ] Ensure that it returns 401 if the access token is invalid
     - [ ] Ensure that it returns 403 if the access token doesn't have the necessary scopes (not admin)
     - [ ] Ensure that it returns 404 if the user doesn't exist
     - [ ] Ensure that it updates the user's password
-- Delete user endpoint
+- Delete user endpoint (Leonardo)
     - [ ] Ensure that it returns 400 on a bad request
     - [ ] Ensure that it returns 401 if the access token is invalid
     - [ ] Ensure that it returns 403 if the access token doesn't have the necessary scopes (not admin)
     - [ ] Ensure that it returns 404 if the user doesn't exist
     - [ ] Ensure that it deletes the user
-- General error handling
+- General error handling (Santiago)
     - [ ] Document errors on Swagger UI
     - [ ] Ensure that all endpoints have the following response body on errors:
         - errorCode: não havendo uma instrução em sentido contrário, repassar o response code do Keycloak